-Sure, you might have fun sitting at Starbucks, sipping a latte while you do your homework for school, or business for work.
-Feels pretty liberating, doesn’t it?
+Sure, you might have fun sitting at Starbucks, sipping a latte while you do your homework for school.
+Or are you doing business for work?
+Either way, it feels pretty liberating, doesn’t it?

 What if you knew that someone sitting in the back corner was sucking up all your data, including the usernames and passwords for your online accounts?
 Heck, this person may be sitting in a car behind the building.

 Regardless of whether you’re using school wi-fi or wi-fi at an airport, downtown, or coffee shop, your data is traveling across that “free” wi-fi network unencrypted.

 However, *IF* you first connect to a paid VPN service, your data will be encrypted between your computer and your VPN provider.